 The forecast also suggested rain for the morning, all the more justifying our plan to hang around town.
 The clouds built up, but the rain held off.
-No matter, time to get walking!
+No matter, chores finished enough by 10 am it was time to get walking.

 We walked out of town and joined up with Kane Creek Road.
 Soon enough we were walking above the Colorado River.
 I kept thinking about how much our society asks of this river (dams it for water storage and electricity, allocation projects for several states and two countries, our recreational use) and all that it has done and continues to do in carving the formations that comprise the Colorado Plateau.

-Here, near Moab the Colorado is such a powerful river, with what looks like plentiful water.
-But Glen Canyon dam isn’t too far away, and this water we are walking by is not likely to reach its delta.
-It Colorado is the definition of an overworked river.
+Here, near Moab the Colorado is such a powerful red and brown river, with what looks like plentiful water.
+But Glen Canyon dam isn’t too far away, it’ll be green soon.
+And this water we are walking by is not likely to reach its delta.
+The Colorado is the definition of an overworked river.
 We need to do better by it, for it, for us.

-But I didn’t have much time to get deep into thought as we were dodging vehicles on the busy road.
+But I didn’t have much time to get deep into thought about this as we were dodging vehicles on the busy road.
 Lots of campers, RVs, ATVs, and mountain bikers heading out to start the weekend (Friday morning) or make the most of spring break (most cars were from Colorado).
-The less ideal road walking prompted us to go from taking the official Hayduke route up to Hurrah Pass with cool pictographs onto a Li Brannfors’ alternate.
+The less ideal road walking prompted us to go from taking the official Hayduke route up to Hurrah Pass with an anticipation of cool petroglyphs and onto a Li Brannfors’ alternate.
 The upshot, less traffic, more trail.

 We had fun taking the trail route, watching some technical mountain biking, and then dropping onto a scrambly trail by Jackson Hole.
 A late afternoon of road walking had us starting to learn sandstone and rock layers, exploring old mine claims, dreaming of waffles, and checking out a disc golf course.